 The Coach Education Panel consisting of representatives from each discipline.
 The panel's brief is to prepare, maintain and monitor the Coach Education Programme.
 This includes advertising and promoting coach education opportunities, supporting and advising new coaches and ensuring quality standards are maintained.

-The Region offers British Gymnastics accredited coaching courses in all the gymnastic disciplines:
+British Gymnstics offers coaching and judging courses in all the gymnastic disciplines:

 The Coaching Awards

-UKCC Level 2 - Coach - able to coach a group and supervise others
+• UKCC Level 2 - Coach - able to coach a group, supervise others and run a club

 Coaches are expected to work within the level of their award.
 Each Award has its own level of responsibility attached and coaches are expected to stay within that level of responsibility.